The Moors - Spring Theatre Production

 An absurdly funny and surprisingly moving exploration of the lives and works of the Bronte sisters from acclaimed contemporary playwright Jen Silverman.
 Two sisters and a dog live out their lives on the bleak English moors, dreaming of love and power.
 The arrival of a hapless governess and a moor-hen set all three on a strange and dangerous path.
 The Moors is a dark comedy about love, desperation, and visibility.

-This event with be held at Sweet Briar College in the Murchison Lane Auditorium (Babcock Fine Arts Center).
+This event will be held at Sweet Briar College in the Murchison Lane Auditorium (Babcock Fine Arts Center).
 Reserve your tickets here - seating is very limited: https://www.ticketleap.events/tickets/sweetbriar/the-moors